vreys/remarkable_devise/README.markdown

 # Remarkable Devise

-Remarkable Devise is a collection of matchers for [Devise](http://github.com/plataformatec/devise).
+Remarkable Devise is a collection of RSpec matchers for [Devise](http://github.com/plataformatec/devise).

 ## Install